The Short Story

 The downside was that they wanted me right away.
 I was one semester short of finishing grad school at UW Madison.
 I gave up my goal of pursuing an MA to take the dream job.
 Life is a series of decisions.
 Don't look back.

 Through it all, I've managed to squirrel away time for my personal writing--poetry, short stories, magazine articles, and nonfiction books.
-And now, with the launch of my debut novel, THE CHERRY HARVEST, my dream of living as a novelist has begun.
+With the launch of my debut novel, THE CHERRY HARVEST, my dream of living as a novelist began.
+I'm back in Madison, working on the next one.

 I recently had lunch with a friend of mine who told me how at peace I look.
 Yes, I am at peace.
 I feel blessed.
 New opportunities continue to open up for me.
 I have wonderful friends and a loving family.
 I have my health and a passion for life.
 I feel I can now focus on the dream that the eight-year-old girl in the pin curls had so many years ago.
 I’ve learned that being naughty is not such a bad thing.
 I continue to push limits, and if you don’t like it, I don’t care.
 I'm living as I wish, doing the writing I love, and loving life.